4-Room Resale HDB Interior Design Ideas for Singapore Homeowners

 Is it worth hacking the kitchen wall in a 4-room resale flat?

 Yes, in most cases.
-Opening up the kitchen to the living and dining area is one of the most impactful changes you can make in a 4-room resale HDB flat.
+Opening up the kitchen to the living and dining area is one of the most impactful changes you can make.
 It makes the entire home feel bigger, brighter, and more connected.
 Always confirm with HDB and your designer which walls are structurally safe to hack before proceeding.

 What is the best flooring for a 4-room resale HDB renovation?

-Wood-look vinyl planks are the most popular choice for 4-room resale HDB renovations in Singapore.
+Wood-look vinyl planks are the most popular choice.
 They are durable, comfortable, cost-effective, and can often be overlaid directly over existing tiles, saving significantly on hacking costs.
 Large-format porcelain tiles are a good option for living areas if a more premium look is desired.

 How long does a 4-room resale HDB renovation take?

-A typical 4-room resale HDB renovation takes between 10 and 14 weeks, including design finalisation (2–3 weeks), renovation works (8–10 weeks), and final touch-ups (1 week).
+A typical renovation takes between 10 and 14 weeks, including design finalisation (2–3 weeks), renovation works (8–10 weeks), and final touch-ups (1 week).
 More complex projects involving extensive hacking or premium finishes may take up to 16 weeks.